manojreddy02/Ball-Detection-using-opensv/README.md

 # Ball-Detection-using-opensv

+download opencv module using the following command: pip install opencv-python

-in the code where path is mentioned add your own video path
+In the code where path is mentioned add your own video path